It’s hard to over-hype the power of website popups. Web popups can be one of the most powerful tools in a marketer’s arsenal.

 3. Invest in your website popups copy

-Now you must be wondering how to craft a compelling website popup copy?
-Well, it’s simple – you can use power words to make your popup copy more enticing.
+Now you must be wondering how to craft a compelling website popup copy.
+Well, it’s simple – you can use powerful words to make your popup copy more enticing.
 You can use them in your

-But, don’t forget to A/B test your popups, testing the response to different words will help you pick ones’ that appeals most to your visitors.
-Also, test all these elements separately, and go with the popup that perform best.
+But don’t forget to A/B test your popups.
+Testing the response to different words will help you pick the ones that appeal most to your visitors.
+Also, test all these elements separately, and go with the popup that performs best.

 4. Optimize your website popups for mobile